antononcube/Raku-ML-TriesWithFrequencies/README-work.md

 my %mtr = $tr0.to-map-format
 ```

-Convert the hashmap to trie and show it:
+Convert the hashmap to a trie and show it:

 ```raku
 my $tr1 = trie-from-map-format(%mtr);